- Milton Brasher-Cunningham

 Things Fall Apart

-Frazier L. O'Leary, Jr. has been a teacher of English at Cardozo High School in Washington, D.C. since 1976.
-He has a bachelor's degree in English from The American University, a master's in Liberal Arts from St. John's College, and he has finished his course work for his PhD in Literature at Indiana University of Pennsylvania.
-He is currently at teacher of AP Literature and Language, Senior English, and SAT Prep.
+Frazier L. O'Leary, Jr. has been a teacher of English at Cardozo High School in Washington, DC, since 1976.
+He has a bachelor's degree in English from The American University and a master's degree in Liberal Arts from St. John's College, and he has finished his course work for his Ph.D. in Literature at Indiana University of Pennsylvania.
+He currently teaches AP Literature and Language, Senior English, and SAT Prep.
 He is a Faculty Consultant with the College Board in both AP and Building Success.
-He has coached various sports at the junior high, senior high, and university level and is the happy father of five wonderful children.
+He has coached various sports at the junior high, senior high, and university levels and is the happy father of five wonderful children.

 To bring an author and other resources from outside the